rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  are saving for the future and starting a family -- don't thank Bitcoin;
- don't thank God for Bitcoin -- thank God for offering you salvation.
+ don't thank God for Bitcoin -- thank God for meeting you where you are, and offering you salvation.